CosmWasm/sylvia-book/src/basics/reusability.md

 Nothing extra here.
 We just implement the `Whitelist` trait on our `CounterContract` like we would implement any other trait.

-The last thing we have to do is to add the `messages` attribute to our contract:
+The last thing we have to do is to add the `messages` attribute to our contract along with a new field `admins`:

 ```rust,noplayground
 #use cosmwasm_std::{Addr, Response, StdResult};